willmino/Pyber_Analysis/README.md

 # Pyber_Analysis
 ## Overview

-After landing a job at Pyber, a Python-based ride-sharing company, Omar and I were tasked with generating some import summary figures for ride-sharing data from 2019.
+After landing a job at "Pyber", a Python-based ride-sharing company, Omar and I were tasked with generating some important summary figures for ride-sharing data from 2019.
+We decided to utilize Jupyter notebook, pandas dataframes for analysis, and matplotlib for data visualizations to accomplish this goal.
 We wanted to impress the CEO, V. Isualize, by ensuring our analytical work was comprehensive and correct.

 ## Purpose

-We were tasked with generating summary figures for the ride-sharing data in pandas dataframes format using the matplotlib library for impressive data visualizations.
-First, we needed to generate dataframes for each city type within our data (Rural, Suburban, and Urban).
+The CEO wanted to know why there are disparities in ride-sharing data among the different city types: Rural, Urban, and Suburban.
+We were asked to provide three business recommendations in order to address these disparities.
+We began by generating summary figures for the ride-sharing data in pandas dataframes format using the matplotlib library for impressive data visualizations.
+First, we needed to generate dataframes for each city type within our data.
 Then, we needed to retrieve summary statistics from these data, such as the total number of rides, number of drivers, and sum of the fares from each city type.
-We then performed calculations to generate relevant statistics such as the average fare per ride for each city type and the average fare per driver for each city type.
+We then performed calculations to generate relevant statistics such as the average fare per ride for each city type, the average fare per driver for each city type, and the total fares by week for each city type.
 Further data structuring in dataframes and indexing allowed us to generate the code using the matplotlib library to visualize the data.

 ## Analysis
 First, our pandas library (as pd) code `city_data_df = pd.read_csv("Resources/city_data.csv")` and `ride_data_df = pd.read_csv("Resources/city_data.csv") ` was used to simultaneously open the necessary csv files and load them into their own pandas dataframes.
 The dataframes were subsequently merged into a single dataframe by the code: